Erez Zadok's Curriculum Vitae Summary and Highlights

 - My Ph.D. students went on to work at IBM Research, Apple, VMware,

-Google, and one startup.
+Google, and startups.

 - My MS students went to work primarily all over Silicon Valley's